Sean-St-Clair/M1OEP-sstclair/README.md

 - Also, maybe in the future there could be specifications for room dimensions and special editing of tiles within those rooms.
 - And eventually even switching to a graphics version of this dungeon generator.
 Could be cool.

+More brainstorming:

+- Structs for room display: wall character, floor character, detail character, detail 2 (the last 2 maybe being optionals?)
+- Dungeon class, for managing rooms and linking them?
+Rather than a "copy" function.
+Just add all starting room types, then add these to dungeon.
+Hmmm...
+Need to remember scope of the project though
+- Maybe just a dungeon renderer class, that adds a room of given dimensions alongside the rendering struct to the visual map.
+- Maybe each room will have a field for its rendering struct
+- Rather than room size maybe we should just specify the dungeon coordinates.
+And then maybe size = small, medium large...
+Hmmm.
+We need to define the actual input loop more clearly.
+Room size with specific categories like that would make sense for an enum.